 Tip 1: Lower Your Expectations

-Among dogs, things are not always that rosy as it happens in Disneyland.
+Among dogs, things are not always as rosy as it happens in Disneyland.
 Just ask any dog trainer or behavior consultant, and they will have their own stories of brutal dog-to-dog interactions gone wrong.
-Sorry to burst the bubble, but dogs aren't always that eager to share their living quarters with a stranger dog.
+Sorry to burst your bubble, but dogs aren't always that eager to share their living quarters with a stranger dog.

 Some desperate cases even need a referral to experts in the field who have made dog behavior their primary area of specialty: veterinary behaviorists and certified applied animal behaviorists.

 So let's put ourselves in our dog's shoes.
-How would you feel if your landlord would pick up a random stranger and bring him into your home to live with you and expect you to get along with him/her?
-You would likely feel this as an invasion of privacy and you would feel very uncomfortable."Eek, what is this new person doing in my home?
+How would you feel if your landlord picked up a random stranger and brought him/her into your home to live with you and expected you to get along with him/her?
+You would likely see this as an invasion of privacy, and you would feel very uncomfortable: "Eek, what is this new person doing in my home?
 Is this move a long-term one for real?
 I don't want to share my living space with this person!"

-Dogs though are much more direct than people.
-They do not secretly hide their thoughts or say "please" or "sorry", but are rather more explicit as they do not adhere to social etiquette.
+Dogs, though, are much more direct than people.
+They do not secretly hide their thoughts or say "please" or "sorry"; they're rather more explicit as they do not adhere to social etiquette.
 Their barks, growls and snarls say it all clearly: "Get out of my house!"